TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_10.md

 ### Process

-Elixir programms are made by many processes.
+Elixir programs are made by many processes.
 The language's architecture provides the ability to create milions of processes on a single machine.
 They are not OS processes, they are much more lightweight, a single elixir process uses around 1-2KB memory.
 Their use is a common approach when building fast and scalable applications.

 A process is made by the function `spawn`.
 If it is successful an unique process identifier(pid) is returned.
 Which pid can then be used for inter process communication and remote calls.